masseygeo/GrainPy/docs/starting/fundamentals.rst

 Data Input
 -----------

-Grain size distribution data can be obtained from a variety of equipment, including sieves, hydrometers, and laser diffraction particle size analyzers.
-GrainPy collects and organizes this data, then calculates cumulative percentages and a variety of statistics, however, there are a few basic requirements for the input data structure:
+Grain size distribution data can be obtained from a variety of equipment, including sieves, hydrometers, and laser diffraction particle size analyzers, however, there are a few basic requirements for the input data structure in order to utilize GrainPy:

-   1. Currently, GrainPy only accepts Excel files (.xlsx or .xls).
+   1. Grain size distribution data must be an Excel file (.xlsx or .xls).

    2. Each file contains data for one sample only.

-   3. Bins used in the analytical method are located in a column immediately preceding the collected data.
+   3. Bins used in the user's methodology are located in a column immediately preceding the data collected.

    4. Bin sizes are in microns.

    5. Bins are arranged from smallest to largest.

-   6. Bin sizes represent the lower limit of each interval interval, with a final bin size representing the maximum upper limit included in the study.
+   6. Bins represent the lower limit of each grain size interval, and the last row contains the maximum *UPPER* limit (therefore there is one more row of bins than data.

-   7. Currently, GrainPy can only accept multiple files that use the same bins.

-   8. Optional: files are named according to the sample name.
-This is completely up to the user, but filenames are used in the titles of plots.

 Compiling the Data